You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 The Texas Family Code

 The way a Texas Family Law judge views visitation orders is that although a child may not want to visit the other parent, visitation is not optional for the child.
-The judge ordered the visitation and they expect their orders to be followed.
+The judge ordered the visitation, expecting their orders to be followed.

 If you are the custodial parent or managing conservator, you are held responsible for complying with the visitation order.
-The judge is not going to let you off the hook just because your child does not want to follow the orders.
+The judge will not let you off the hook because your child does not want to follow the orders.

 Passive Contempt—What if My Child Refuses to Go?